808thlife/808thlife/README.md

 # 💫 About Me:
-I am Ismail and I am Software Developer with background in Backend (django), <br>Flutter and AI.
-Currently advancing in Flutter Development and AI
+I am Ismail and I am Software Developer with background in Backend (django), <br>Mobile Dev (flutter) and AI.
+Currently advancing in Mobile Development and AI

 # 💻 Tech Stack: